Christian Walker Player Props: Diamondbacks vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.7 K/9, the first-best in MLB.
+- The Twins pitching staff is first in MLB with a collective 9.6 strikeouts per nine innings.

-- The Twins' 3.87 team ERA ranks eighth among all league pitching staffs.
+- The Twins have the seventh-ranked team ERA among all MLB pitching staffs (3.86).

-- Twins pitchers combine to surrender 127 total home runs at a rate of 1.2 per game (to rank 15th in the league).
+- Twins pitchers combine to rank 15th in baseball in home runs allowed (128 total, 1.2 per game).

-- The right-hander's last time out was on Saturday against the Kansas City Royals, when he tossed four innings, surrendering six earned runs while giving up 11 hits.
+- His most recent time out was on Sunday against the Kansas City Royals, when the righty went five innings, surrendering two earned runs while allowing four hits.

-- In 17 games this season, the 28-year-old has amassed a 3.19 ERA and 8.7 strikeouts per nine innings, while giving up a batting average of .232 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.